nus-cs2103-AY1920S1/duke/docs/README.md

 Now you have 2 tasks in the list.
 ````
 Do note that, if you input more than one index for this command one after the other
 only the first index will be considered by Duke.
+For example the command:

+`delete 1 2 3`

+will only delete the first task and will ignore index 2 and 3.

 ### 6. Mark task as Done
 Mark any task stored in Duke as done after you have completed it.